jeovazero/nix-ghc901-native-bignum/README.md

 4. Run
     ```bash
-    $ nix-build static.nix -A 'native'
+    $ nix-build static.nix -A 'nativeWithPatch'
     ```

 There are 3 flavors: